Female comics creators: Newspaper comics

 In the early 20th century, when the U.S. newspaper comics market was in its infancy, William Randolph Hearst brought the artist Nell Brinkley over from the competing Denver Post, and although not doing comics herself, her romantic and glamorous imagery became an inspiration to a generation of female comics artists.

 Another style popular around the time was cute comics with doll-like round-cheeked children.
 In 1909, Rose O'Neill created The Kewpies, a series continuing for decades and widely used in various marketing purposes.

 Another cartoonist, Grace Wiederseim (also known as Grace Drayton and Grace Gebbie), worked in a similar vein and, from the 1910s until the 1930s, created a multitude of series with cherubic children bearing names such as Toodles, Dimples, Dolly Dingle, and Dottie Darling.
-She was also the creator of the "Campbell kids", which Campbell Soup employed for marketing purposes up until the 1930s.
-Her sister, Margaret G Hays was also a frequent collaborator with her on several of her works.
+She was also the creator of the "Campbell kids," which Campbell Soup employed for marketing purposes up until the 1930s.
+Her sister, Margaret G. Hays was also a frequent collaborator with her on several of her works.

 In the 1910s, newspaper cartoonist Fay King was drawing early autobiographical comics in The Denver Post and Cartoons Magazine.

-Edwina Dumm created a long-lasting series in 1918, Cap Stubbs and Tippie, about a boy and a dog, although the frisky dog soon took over the strip as its most popular character.
+Edwina Dumm created a long-lasting series in 1918 about a boy and a dog called Cap Stubbs and Tippie, although the frisky dog Tippie soon took over the strip as its most popular character.
 The series ran until the 1960s.

 In the 1920s, the USA underwent an economic boom and widespread social change, leading to the appearance of the "flapper", a female subculture receiving a lot of media attention at the time.
 Flappers enjoyed partying, jazz music and free dating, and defied many of the social norms surrounding women at the time.
 Several female cartoonists picked up on the flapper stereotype, often working in a stylish art deco style, including Ethel Hays (with her comic strip Marianne and her famous cartoon Flapper Fanny), Virginia Huget (Gentlemen Prefer Blondes, Babs in Society), Gladys Parker (Gay and her Gang) and Marjorie Henderson Buell (Dashing Dot).

-In the 1930s, the great depression had struck the US, and stories about poor but happy families, and their stoic struggles to make a living, became popular reader fare.
+In the 1930s, the Great Depression had struck the US, and stories about poor but happy families, and their stoic struggles to make a living, became popular reader fare.
 Martha Orr created one of the most successful series, Apple Mary, about an old lady selling apples around the neighborhood, in 1932.

 The accounts on the series' final fate differs.
 Most sources state that in 1938, she left it to her female assistant Dale Conner, who renamed it Mary Worth, although King Features Syndicate's own account claims that Apple Mary folded and Mary Worth was its replacement.
 In 1940, a new writer Allen Saunders was brought in, and Conner and Saunders began signing the strip with the joint pseudonym "Dale Allen", which remained after Conner left the series.
 Mary Worth has proven a successful concept, and is still syndicated around the globe.